 Jobs and Studentships

-The Department of Mathematical Sciences at Durham University invites applications for a postdoctoral position, to begin in October 2013 for a 36 month period.
+The Department of Mathematical Sciences at Durham University invites applications for a postdoctoral position, to begin in April 2014 for a 12 month period.
 The researcher will be a member of the Mathematical and Theoretical Particle Physics group and the Centre for Particle Theory.
-The position is funded by an EPSRC grant entitled 'Topology, geometry and Laplacians of simplicial complexes', which is a joint project between pure mathematicians and theoretically oriented computer scientists.
-Candidates with research interests in discrete geometry, geometry and analysis on groups, or topology are encouraged to apply.
+The position is funded by an EPSRC grant entitled 'Geometry, holography and Skyrmions'.
+Candidates with research interests in topological solitons, or related areas of mathematical physics, are encouraged to apply.
 The researcher is required to have excellent scientific expertise in an appropriate area of mathematical physics.
 They will work independently on projects within the general area of research supported by the grant, as well as on specific projects in collaboration with Professor Sutcliffe.
 They will also have the opportunity of interacting with other members of the Department, the Centre for Particle Theory, and the Biophysical Sciences Institute.

 Professor Anne Taormina

 Applicants are formally required to apply through the university's on-line application system (reference 3348).

 We are keen to support a limited number of strong candidates in applying for EPSRC Fellowships, Fellowships supported by STFC and Royal Society University Research Fellowships.
 If your profile and interests match our activities, we would be very interested to hear from you.
 The best initial approach is to contact a CPT staff member in your broad area of interest, informally.
 We will require a cv and a research statement , to be submitted to our Research Committee via your CPT contact a month before the closing date.
 In this way we can ensure that it is appropriate that the proposed research be carried out within CPT, and we can offer advice that may increase the application's chance of success.
 Please note that in some cases the CPT may only put forward a limited number of candidates, and in such cases it will be necessary for us to preselect the best applicants.